RusNor/Ported-version-of-MangoHud-and-vkBasalt/README.md

 ![Screenshot_20220620_185210](https://user-images.githubusercontent.com/85447162/174639842-36443e53-d162-4ffe-8aee-c160cc4279f0.png)
 ![Screenshot_20220620_185332](https://user-images.githubusercontent.com/85447162/174639848-b85541a8-8756-4f27-9055-a0c5fc55c5e1.png)

-as you can see on the screenshots GameMode MangoHud and vkBasalt work without problems

-# to use it, you need to download the archive and unpack it into a directory convenient for you
+Download the latest release make the file executable throw it into the terminal and click enter

-# if wine is used then so
+if wine is used then so
-/home/$USER/utils/run_utils wine name.exe
+gmv wine name.exe

-# if steam is used then so
+if steam is used then so
-/home/$USER/utils/run_utils %command%
+gmv %command%

-# discord channel welcome
+discord channel welcome
 https://discord.gg/37FrGUpDEj